When Hip Pain May Mean Arthritis

 Psoriatic Arthritis

-Psoriatic arthritis (PsA) is a form of arthritis that usually happens along with the skin disease psoriasis.
+Psoriatic arthritis (PsA) typically involves not only joint damage but also the skin disease psoriasis.
 Arthritis pain and inflammation can affect large and small joints, including the hip.
 Hip involvement in PsA is often signaled by pain in the groin, outer thigh or buttocks.

 Bursitis